-When you adopt a dog, you expect to deal with some health issues that will come up.
+When you adopt a dog, you expect to deal with some health issues eventually.
 While most common conditions dogs suffer from are mild and are often treated easily, some others can be severe and cause irreparable organ damage.
 It's best if pet owners are aware of the most deadly dog diseases to prevent them in the first place.

-Valley Fever is primarily a respiratory disease but it can also spread further and infect other tissues in the dog's body, particularly joints, bones and eyes.
-Symptoms can vary, depending on the severity of infection and organs that are affected.
-Some of the signs include loss of appetite, cough, apathy, fever, enlarged joints and diarrhea.
-Ulcers may appear on your dog’s skin as well.
+Valley Fever in dogs starts as a respiratory disease that can also spread further and infect other tissues in a dog's body, particularly joints, bones and eyes.
+Symptoms vary depending on the severity of infection and organs that are affected.
+Signs include loss of appetite, cough, apathy, fever, enlarged joints and diarrhea.
+Ulcers may appear on a dog’s skin as well.

 Treatment includes the prescription of antifungal medications and often lasts from six months to a year.

-Symptoms of cryptococcosis are usually most noticeable in the dog’s eyes and they include inflammation of the eye and bleeding in the retina.
+Symptoms of cryptococcosis in dogs are usually most noticeable in the animal's eyes and they include inflammation of the eye and bleeding in the retina.
 Other common symptoms are mostly related to the central nervous system and include head tilting, facial nerve paralysis, poor coordination and seizures.

 Treatment involves various antifungal drugs, which can be administered for several months for most severe cases.
-Surgery may be needed if lesions are present in the pet's nose or nasal cavity.
+Surgery may be needed if lesions are present in the dog's nose or nasal cavity.

-Histoplasmosis is a non-contagious infection caused by the fungus found in the soil across the world.
+Histoplasmosis in dogs is a non-contagious infection caused by the Histoplasma fungus found in the soil across the world.
 In the US, it is commonly found in the Midwest and southern parts of the county, particularly in river valleys.
-Lymph nodes and lungs will get infected first but gastrointestinal tract can sometimes be affected as well.
+A dog's lymph nodes and lungs will get infected first but gastrointestinal tract can sometimes be affected as well.

 Symptoms are nonspecific because various organs can be involved.
 The most obvious signs include digestive issues like diarrhea and weight loss.
 Coughing and difficulty breathing are also common.
 Other symptoms include fever, anemia, digestive ulcers, enlarged lymph nodes, skin sores and various eye conditions.

-Treating disseminated histoplasmosis is complicated and difficult.
+Treating disseminated histoplasmosis in dogs is complicated and difficult.
 It involves administering antifungal drugs but also includes supportive care like adequate nutrition and constant hydration.
 Antifungal treatment usually lasts for prolonged periods of time.

-Blastomycosis infection is caused by the fungus that thrives in wet, acidic soils and rotting wood or other decaying vegetation.
+Blastomycosis infection in dogs is caused by the Blastomyces fungus that thrives in wet, acidic soils and rotting wood or other decaying vegetation.
 In North America, it is prevalent in river basins and along the St. Lawrence Seaway and the Great Lakes.
 It is also found in bat and pigeon feces.
-This infection usually spreads through the dog's lungs but it can sometimes spread through the skin.
+This infection usually spreads through a dog's lungs but it can sometimes spread through the skin.

 Treatment of blastomycosis entails prolonged administration of antifungal drugs, usually Itraconazole.
 Dogs with breathing difficulties may need supplemental oxygen until their lungs start to function normally again.

-This is an infectious disease that affects both animals and humans and it can spread from your dog to you.
+Leptospirosis is an infectious disease that affects both animals and humans, and it can spread from your dog to you.
 Leptospirosis in dogs is caused by a few different bacteria and can be contracted through direct contact with other infected animals, by ingestion of infected meat or feces, or by getting in contact with anything contaminated by the urine of an infected animal.

 Severe cases of leptospirosis can lead to swollen legs, bleeding disorders, lung disease, fluid in chest or abdomen and kidney failure.
 Leptospirosis is one of the more deadly dog diseases because studies show that in nearly half of the cases it's fatal to the animal.

 Since this is a bacterial disease, it can be treated with antibiotics.
 However, it is extremely important to start the treatment as soon as possible to increase the chance for survival.
-Hospitalization and supportive care are almost always necessary.
+Hospitalization and supportive care for the dog are almost always necessary.

 Leptospirosis can be prevented with commercially available vaccines that protect dogs for at least 12 months.
-While no vaccine can provide absolute protection from this disease, keep your pooch up to date with his vaccines to minimize the risk as much as possible.
+While no vaccine can provide absolute protection from this deadly dog disease, keep your pet up to date with core vaccines to minimize the risk.

 6. Lyme Disease

-This is a tick-borne disease which can be fatal if not treated, although that is not such a common occurrence.
+Lyme disease is a tick-borne illness which can be fatal if not treated, although that is not such a common occurrence.
 Lyme disease can spread very fast since it is enough for an infected tick to be attached to your dog for 36-48 hours before your dog becomes infected too.
 It can also be found everywhere around the world, except for Antarctica.
 The disease can be prevented with vaccination.

 The most common symptom of Lyme disease in dogs is lameness in their limbs.
 Stiffness in joints and loss of appetite can also occur, as well as lethargy, fever and enlarged lymph nodes.
 Kidney failure is the most serious symptom of Lyme disease but it only develops if the disease is left untreated.